Physical Therapy Treatments For Parkinson’s Disease

 How Does A Physical Therapist Diagnose Parkinson’s Disease?

-There is not one test that can completely diagnose Parkinson’s disease.
+No single test can completely diagnose Parkinson’s disease.

 This can make it a little tricky to diagnose.